Data Recovery Procedure

 Replay from Peers

-If backup is old or unavailable, data can be recovered from peers via gossip:
+If backup is old or unavailable, some data can be recovered from peers via gossip:

 1. Start fresh node with same identity (keystore)